-These Liver Birds also provide an interesting link with Germany.
-They were designed by a German sculptor living in England called Carl Bernard Bartels.
+The pair on this building were designed by a German sculptor living in England called Carl Bernard Bartels.
 Although the cormorant is a lucky bird for sailors the Liver Birds didn't bring Bartels much luck.
-At the start of the First World War he was arrested and imprisoned on the Isle of Man.
+At the start of the First World War he was arrested among fears of spying and imprisoned on the Isle of Man.
 After the war he was sent back to Germany, despite having an English wife.

 A lot of folklore surrounds the Liver Birds.
-Some stories claim they are a pair, one male and one female.
+Some stories claim one is male and one female.
 They face away from each other so the female bird can look out to sea and protect sailors while the male bird keeps an eye on the city's pubs!
-Apparently they also face away from each other so that they cannot mate and fly away.
-If the Liver Birds took flight then Liverpool would disappear!
+Apparently they also face away from each other so that they cannot mate and fly away - for if the Liver Birds took flight then Liverpool would disappear!